 According to Somadeva, the ten concomitants of sexual desire are wine, meat, gambling, music including songs and dances, bodily decoration, intoxication, libertines, and aimless wanderings.

 In Upasakadasanga, five transgressions of the vow celibacy are given.
 They are

-- excessive desire for sex drive even in relation to one’s own wife
+- Having an excessive desire for sex drives even in relation to one’s own wife.

 Brahmacharya in Buddhism